michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 47. For so hath our Lord commanded, as it is written, I have set thee a light to the Gentiles, To be for salvation to the ends of the earth.

-48. And when the Gentiles heard, they rejoiced and glorified Aloha; and they believed who were disposedOr, set unto. unto eternal life.
+48. And when the Gentiles heard, they rejoiced and glorified Aloha; and they believed who were disposed

 49. And the word of Aloha was spoken in all that region.

-50. But the Jihudoyee excited the principal men of the city andcertain rich women, who with them feared Aloha, and raised a persecution against Paulos and against Bar Naba, and cast them out from their bounds.
+50. But the Jihudoyee excited the principal men of the city and

 51. And as they went forth, they shook off against them the dust of their feet; and they came to Ikanon, a city.